-McConnell is particularly excited about the timing of her appointment, since it means she will be able to join in the celebration of CSU’s 150th birthday throughout the 2019-2020 academic year.
+McConnell is particularly excited about the timing of her appointment, since it means she joins in the celebration of CSU’s 150th birthday throughout the 2019-2020 academic year.
 As she explains it, “Hearing about the wonderful plans for the coming year demonstrated to me that everyone in the CSU community takes our world-class education, research and land grant mission seriously.
 Celebrating 150 years means looking back at a century and a half of service to the state of Colorado and at a simultaneous, sustained commitment to both access and excellence in education.
 I am thrilled to join the campus community in exploring how far we’ve come—and deciding together where we want to go next!”

 Prior to stepping into the presidency at CSU, McConnell spent more than 20 years at another flagship, R1 land grant institution, West Virginia University.
 She joined the faculty of the WVU College of Law in 1995 and held progressive leadership positions thereafter.
 She was appointed dean of the College in 2008 and immediately fundraised for a $36 million renovation and expansion of the College building.
 She also expanded the College’s interdisciplinary opportunities and implemented state-of-the-art experiential and clinical programs and facilities.